Latent Jailbreak: A Benchmark for Evaluating Text Safety and Output Robustness of Large Language Models: Systematic Analysis

-Similar to humans, we expect that LLMs can comprehend instructions regardless of their placement, which can be tested for AI-complete.
-Among the evaluated LLMs, we observe that in terms of text safety, these three models perform better when the instruction is explicitly placed as a prefix rather than a suffix in Figure~\ref{fig:statistics_instruction_position}.
+Similar to humans, we expect LLMs to comprehend instructions regardless of their placement, a test that can be considered AI-complete.
+Among the evaluated LLMs, we observe that, in terms of text safety, these three models perform better when the instruction is explicitly placed as a prefix rather than a suffix, as shown in Figure~\ref{fig:statistics_instruction_position}.
 When the explicit normal instruction is placed as a suffix, all three models exhibit considerably unsafe behavior.
-This phenomenon can be attributed to the fact that the training dataset used for instruction fine-tuning predominantly comprises instruction prefixes.
-To explore whether the LLMs understand instructions placed as suffixes, we conduct a detailed analysis by replacing the implicit malicious instructions with friendly content for comparison, see Ablation Study.
+This phenomenon can be attributed to the fact that the training dataset used for instruction fine-tuning predominantly consists of instruction prefixes.
+To explore whether the LLMs understand instructions placed as suffixes, we conduct a detailed analysis by replacing the implicit malicious instructions with friendly content (including both non-instruction and instructional content) for comparison.
+Refer to the Ablation Study in $\S$~\ref{sec:ablation_study} for more details.

-While BELLE-7B-2M exhibits better performance among the three evaluated LLMs when the instruction is explicitly placed as a prefix, it has the largest number of unsafe responses when the instruction is placed as a suffix.
-This result indicates that BELLE-7B-2M is particularly vulnerable in terms of text safety when malicious instruction injected.
+While BELLE-7B-2M exhibits better performance among the three evaluated LLMs when the explicit normal instruction is placed explicitly as a prefix, it has the largest number of unsafe responses when the instruction is used as a suffix.
+This result indicates that BELLE-7B-2M is particularly vulnerable in terms of text safety when malicious instructions are injected.

 Even when the explicit normal instruction is placed as a prefix, ChatGLM2-6B and ChatGPT still face difficulties in following the instruction.
-This condition may be due to over-aligning human values when faced sensitive topics.
-Furthermore, when the explicit normal instruction is placed as a suffix, all three evaluated LLMs struggle with following instructions, highlighting the need for improvement in terms of their capabilities of language understanding.
+This situation may be attributed to an excessive alignment with human values when dealing with sensitive topics.
+Moreover, when the explicit normal instruction is positioned as a suffix, all three evaluated LLMs struggle to follow instructions, underscoring the necessity for enhancing their language understanding capabilities.